 - Smearing and defaming you online to get your attention or to punish you.

-- Leaving or sending threatening objects (e.g., marked up photos of you, photos taken without your knowledge, pornography, weapons, drugs, bizarre objects like an animal heart or soiled feminine hygiene product, etc.)
+- Leaving or sending threatening objects.
+For example, marked up photos of you, photos taken without your knowledge, pornography, weapons, drugs, bizarre objects like an animal heart or soiled feminine hygiene product, etc. True story: A client’s formally diagnosed BPD client put her vibrator and pictures of her using it on herself in his mailbox.
+This is while there was a non-harassment order in place.

 - Using the court and law enforcement to harass you (e.g., making false allegations, filing restraining orders, petitioning the court for frivolous changes in custody, etc.)